raspberrypilearning/flip-treat-webcards/en/step_5.md

 [[[web-fonts]]]

-Google has a free online font library with over 1400 fonts to choose from.
+Google has a free online font library with over 1500 fonts to choose from.
 The site allows you to use your own sample text to browse different fonts and help you find the right font.
-Google then gives you the **HTML** and **CSS** code that you need to **import** the font into your website.
+Google then gives you the **HTML** that you need to **import** the font into your website.

 --- task ---